lucagius/lucagius.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Disagreeing about startup ideas: Evidence from venture competitions (R&R, Strategy Science)"
+title: "Disagreeing about startup ideas: Evidence from venture competitions <br> R&R, Strategy Science"
 collection: publications
 permalink: /publication/disagreement-startups
 excerpt: 'The theory-based view of the firm emphasizes that entrepreneurs have polarizing beliefs – some